Signalsmith-Audio/wasm-clap-browserhost/README.md

 ![wclap-js architecture diagram](doc/wclap-js-outline.png)

 It also provides a WASI helper (written in C++, with JS to load it).
-Currently this doesn't actually implement anything, but it defines all the functions for `wasi_snapshot_preview1` (32-bit only).
+Currently this only implements the very basics (logging and random numbers), but it defines all the functions for `wasi_snapshot_preview1` (32-bit only).

-## AudioWorklet wrapper

-This also includes an example C++ host (in `host-dev/host.cpp`), and wrappers which load a single WCLAP as an `AudioNode` (backed by an `AudioWorkletProcessor`).

-See `audioworkletnode-clap.mjs` and `audioworkletprocessor-clap.mjs`.

-## Example host

-On top of that, it also includes an example host, which loads WCLAPs using the AudioWorklet wrappers, and connect it to a demo audio file and/or virtual keyboard.